Parkland father interrupts Trump's speech, is removed from House gallery

 "That said, I should not have yelled out.
 I am thankful for the overwhelming support that I am receiving.
 However, I do owe my family and friends an apology.
 I have tried to conduct myself with dignity throughout this process and I will do better as I pursue gun safety."

-This was not the first viral moment Guttenberg had in the nation's capitol.
+This was not the first viral moment Guttenberg had in the nation's Capitol.
 He attended the confirmation hearings for Justice Brett Kavanaugh, who was also at Trump's address Tuesday, and attempted to shake the then-judge's hand.
 On a day that his confirmation hearing had been interrupted several times by protesters, Kavanaugh did not recognize Guttenberg and seemed to ignore the handshake.

 White House Principal Deputy Press Secretary Raj Shah later disputed that characterization, noting that security also did not recognize Guttenberg and promptly stepped between the two men.